-3D printed masks with replaceable filter have the advantage that they use less of the valuable material required to protect from the virus.
+3D printed masks with different kinds of replaceable filter have the advantage that they use less of the valuable material required to protect from the virus.
 Moreover, many people around the world have access to 3D printers which allows them to produce locally and on-demand.
+3D printing goes technically slower than mass production, but at this moment, we need a solution that can be implemented today!
+The same design can be used for faster production technics as soon as the production units are there and the material available.

 The mask should fit around mouth and nose without letting air through anywhere but through the filter.
 Think about the shape of the mask, the materials (flexibility) and how to adjust the straps for different sizes.